versuhq/versu/README.md

 ## Configuration

-VERSE uses [cosmiconfig](https://github.com/davidtheclark/cosmiconfig) for flexible configuration loading and [Zod](https://github.com/colinhacks/zod) for type-safe validation.
+μVERSE uses [cosmiconfig](https://github.com/davidtheclark/cosmiconfig) for flexible configuration loading and [Zod](https://github.com/colinhacks/zod) for type-safe validation.
 It automatically searches for configuration in multiple formats and locations using standard naming conventions, validates the configuration against a schema, and provides detailed error messages if validation fails.

 ### Supported Configuration Files

-VERSE will automatically search for configuration in the following order:
+μVERSE will automatically search for configuration in the following order:

-1. `package.json` (in a `"verse"` property)
+1. `package.json` (in a `"muverse"` property)
-2. `.verserc` (JSON or YAML)
+2. `.muverserc` (JSON or YAML)
-3. `.verserc.json`
+3. `.muverserc.json`
-4. `.verserc.yaml` / `.verserc.yml`
+4. `.muverserc.yaml` / `.muverserc.yml`
-5. `.verserc.js` (JavaScript)
+5. `.muverserc.js` (JavaScript)
-6. `verse.config.js` (JavaScript)
+6. `muverse.config.js` (JavaScript)

 ### Configuration Options